ut-ras/robomaster_CV/CVideos/README.md

-Download and place CVideos.py in the same folder as the python file to augment frames.
+Download and place CVideos.py in the same folder as the python file to augment frames (and import dependencies using ```pip install -r requirements.txt``` if necessary).
 Import CVideos into your program:
 ```
 from CVideos import videofeed